SpaceUY/nest-js-guidelines/nest_rules.md

   - Never hardcode secrets (API keys, DB credentials, tokens) directly in code.
   - Store secrets in environment variables, using `.env` files, and ensure they’re `.gitignored`.
+  - Encrypt Sensitive DB Data: Any sensitive information (e.g., passwords, tokens) stored in the database must be hashed or encrypted.
+For instance, always store passwords using a secure hashing algorithm (e.g., bcrypt, Argon2), never as plain text.

 - **Validation**